 The AEA campus registration process is conducted online using the TEAL Accountability application.
-DRS designated for $\frac{2022 \text{ the p}}{2000 \text{ the p}}$

-Prior school year AEA provisions are re-registered automatically for the current yearin 2023, provided the campus continues to meet age, enrollment, and at-risk criteria as determined by TSDS PEIMS

-October snapshot data.
-If a campus was registered in the prior year-2022 using the at-risk safeguard and does not meet the at-risk enrollment criterion in the campus is not eligible for AEA and is not re-registered for AEA in the-prior year-2023, the campus is not eligible for AEA in the-prior year-2023, the campus is not eligible for AEA in the-prior year-2023.
+DRS designated for the prior school year AEA provisions are re-registered automatically for the current year, provided the campus continues to meet age, enrollment, and at-risk criteria as determined by TSDS PEIMS October snapshot data.
+If a campus was registered in the prior year using the at-risk safeguard and does not meet the at-risk enrollment criterion in the current year, the campus is not eligible for AEA and is not re-registered for AEA in the current year.

-Campuses that were not registered in the prior year 2022 but meet DRS eligibility in the current year 2023 are automatically registered for AEA by the agency.
-Districts may choose to remove a campus from evaluation under AEA procedures by submitting an AEA rescission form

-Campuses that meet the following AEA campus registration criteria, but do not meet the statutory DRS age requirement, must submit a DRS application during the registration process to receive a discretionary DRS designation.
-For campuses that have received discretionary DRS designations in the-prior year-2022 and continue to meet the AEA campus registration criteria, staff assumes the prior year-2022 designation still applies.
+Campuses that were not registered in the prior year but meet DRS eligibility in the current year are automatically registered for AEA by the agency.
+Districts may choose to remove a campus from evaluation under AEA procedures by submitting an AEA rescission form discretionary DRS designation.
+For campuses that have received discretionary DRS designations in the prior year and continue to meet the AEA campus registration criteria, staff assumes the prior year designation still applies.
 If a campus does not submit a DRS application, or the DRS application is denied, the campus is not registered for AEA.
-The campus will be evaluated under standard accountability for the-prior year-2023.
+The campus will be evaluated under standard accountability for the following year.